whlduzou/Final-Project-Wang-Hanlin/README.md

 ### Assumptions and Simulation

-1. **The daily death number is accurated.**
+1. **The daily death number is accurate.**

 ![avatar](/chart/chart/chart_02.png)

-From figure 6, it could be found that this model fits the observed death data well
+From figure 6, it could be found that this model fits the observed death data well, nearly all observed death data are in the 95% confident interval of the fitted model.

 2. **The probability that a infected patient would dead is constant (Mean = 0.66% )** [9]